wireless-broadband-alliance/wba-openroaming-portal/README.md

   This allows users to explore and test the portal's functionality without the need to create a user account.
 In demo mode, only "demo login" is displayed, and SAML and other login methods are disabled, regardless of other settings.
 A demo warning is also displayed, indicating that the system is in demo mode. **PLEASE DO NOT USE THIS IN PRODUCTION.**
-  This mode can't be used because of legal specification in this type of environment.
+  This mode can't be used because externally due to legal implications in this type of environment.

 When this mode is activated, **it's not required** to verify the user account several times.

-- **Platform Mode (Live)**: On the other hand, when demo mode is set to FALSE, profiles are generated based on individual user accounts inside the project.
+- **Platform Mode (Live)**: When platform mode is set to LIVE, profiles are generated based on individual user accounts inside the project.
 This offers a completely customized and secure Wi-Fi experience adapted to the interests and needs of each user.
 Users can set up accounts in production mode and use all available login methods, including SAML and Google authentication.